CompNet/NetVotes/README.md

   * `xxxx_net_measures.csv`: table containing some stats on the network (number of links, etc.).
   * `xxxx_nodes_Gephi.csv`: list of nodes (i.e. MEPs), with details.

-Note the ILS related files are generated provided the ILS results have been placed in the `parallel_ils_results` folder.
+Note the ILS-related files are generated provided the ILS results have been placed in the `parallel_ils_results` folder.

-In order to generate the plots from the paper, you need to run the `code/chartsProcessor.R` script.
+In order to generate the plots from the paper, you additionally need to run the `code/chartsProcessor.R` script.
 The files are stored in the `output_files/plots` folder.

 # References